shivaraj65/DataCompass/README.md

 <p id="description">DataCompass is a all in one solution for your Personal Assistant and Data Analyst needs.
 Login, add your API keys and start Exploring DataCompass @ https://data-compass.vercel.app/</p>

+<h3>On Deployed link File uploads are having issue due to next.js and antd configs - WORKS TOTALLY FINE IN LOCAL </h3>
+<p>Detailed explanation: Antd upload component is making a POST call to the same route to get the uploaded files but next.js only supports GET calls for url's.</p>

 <h2>Project Screenshots : 📷</h2>

 ![landing_1](https://github.com/shivaraj65/DataCompass/blob/main/screenshots/landing1.png?raw=true)